mato/docker-unikernel-runner/README.md

 * `qemu`, `kvm` (_experimental_): Mirage OS/[Solo5](https://github.com/solo5/solo5)
   using software emulation (`qemu`) or QEMU/KVM (`kvm`) as the hypervisor.

-## Building
+# Quick start with a Mirage application

 You will need `docker` (obviously) and `make` to drive the top-level build process.
 The build itself is all run in containers so there are no other host requirements.

+1. Clone this repository, run `make`.
+This will build the `mir-runner` and `mir-runner-qemu` base images.
+2. Place `docker-mirage.sh` somewhere in your $PATH.
+3. In the directory containing your built Mirage application, run `docker-mirage.sh build HYPERVISOR -t my-unikernel`, where _HYPERVISOR_ is one of the supported targets (see **note**).
+4. Run the unikernel with `docker-mirage.sh run --rm -ti my-unikernel`.

+**Note:** If you're using Docker for Mac or Docker for Windows, then you will only be able to _run_ images built for the `qemu` HYPERVISOR locally.

+# Detailed instructions

+This section covers more about how runner works, including how to manually build your own unikernel images without the `docker-mirage` wrapper script.

+## Building

-To build the runner and all tests, run:
+To build the runner and all example containers, run:

 ````
-make
+make tests
 ````

+See the `Makefile`s under the `tests/` directory for an example of how to manually build unikernel images.

-## Running the sample containers
+## Running the example containers

 Use `make run-tests` to run all tests available on your host.
 The Mirage/Solo5 tests require KVM and access to `/dev/kvm`.